Rainbow Six Siege Masters 2019 announced

 Despite Ubisoft having already announced the majority of the details including competing teams, dates and even the location – Finals will be held in Margaret Court Arena in Melbourne – they have not yet announced the prize pool, or the split of said prize pool.
 With some time yet to go before things take off in late May/June, there is still time for them to take care of this, of course, so for the time being we will just have to wait and bide our time.

 If, regardless of the prize pool, you want to attend the event yourself, you can buy tickets on the official website: melbourneesportsopen.com.au.
-If on the other hand you prefer to follow along remotely, you can do that too – the entirety of the Six Masters 2019 is being streamed online on the official Rainbow 6 ANZ channels on Twitch, YouTube, Facebook and Twitter, where the hashtag #SM19 is going to be used for the events!
+If on the other hand, you prefer to follow along remotely, you can do that too – the entirety of the Six Masters 2019 is being streamed online on the official Rainbow 6 ANZ channels on Twitch, YouTube, Facebook and Twitter, where the hashtag #SM19 is going to be used for the events!
+And do not miss a chance to bet on Rainbow Six!